query-string

 @example

-Parse `age` as a number, even when `parseNumber` is false:
+Force `age` to be parsed as a number even when `parseNumbers` is false:

 ```